{{flagHref}}

 Description

-Potassium (K) is a chemical element with atomic number 19.
-It belongs to the group of alkali metals in the periodic table and shares properties with elements such as sodium and lithium.
-This soft, silvery‐white metal is indispensable in biological systems and occurs abundantly in nature, primarily in various minerals.
+Potassium is a chemical element with the atomic number 19.
+On the periodic table, it is grouped in the family of alkali metals, sharing properties with other elements such as sodium and lithium.
+This soft, silvery-white metal is crucial in biological systems, and it is abundant in nature, mainly found in various types of minerals.

 Chemical Properties Description

-In addition to its reactions with water and oxygen, potassium forms various salts that serve as key components in fertilisers, food additives and certain medical treatments.
+Besides its reaction with water and oxygen, potassium can form a series of salts that play an important role in fertilisers, food additives, and some medical treatments.

 Physical Properties

 Potassium is a soft metal with a low melting point of 63.5°C (146.3°F).
-Its physical properties render it suitable for applications that require a light, reactive metal.
+Its density is relatively lower compared to other metals, and it can be cut easily with a knife.
+Given its physical properties, it is an ideal candidate for applications that utilise a lightweight, reactive metal.

 Property